 A Strong Start

 This newly created charity immediately began providing assistance to individuals and families.
-By 1887 it purchased a cemetery in Brooklyn ensuring that no one would be without a proper burial.
+By 1887 it purchased cemetery plots at the Cemetery of the Evergreens in Brooklyn, ensuring that no one would be without a proper burial.
 The first Actors Fund home on Staten Island was dedicated in 1902.
 This was made possible in part by the successful 1892 Fair held at Madison Square Garden, which raised over $163,000.
 This was the first time that the profession was overwhelmingly accepted by society.
 In attendance were President and Mrs. Grover Cleveland, Mr. and Mrs. John Jacob Astor, Andrew Carnegie, J. Pierpont Morgan and Cornelius Vanderbilt.

 Special Benefit Performances around the country and a series of hugely successful fairs filled the coffers of The Fund so it could continue to provide assistance to entertainment professionals.
 The 1907 Fair opened by President Theodore Roosevelt raised $63,941.60.
 The 1917 Fair was opened by President Woodrow Wilson, who pressed a button in Washington, D.C.
 The button unfurled flags of the United States and its Allies.
 The performance was the Star Spangled Banner sung by Louise Homer.